 Young people are busy working out who they are and where they fit into the world.
 So you might notice that your child is searching for identity.
 For example, she might be trying out new or different clothing styles, music, art, friendship groups and so on.

-On the upside, your child is likely to be thinking more about ‘right’ and ‘wrong’.
-He’ll start developing a stronger individual set of values and morals.
-He’ll question more things.
-Your words and actions shape your child’s sense of right and wrong.
+Your child is likely to be thinking more about ‘right’ and ‘wrong’.
+He’ll start developing his own values and morals, and he’ll question things more.
+But your words and actions shape your child’s sense of right and wrong.

 You’ll probably find your child is influenced more by friends, especially when it comes to behaviour, sense of self and self-esteem.

-The internet, mobile phones and social media can significantly influence how your child communicates with his peers and how he learns about the world.
+The internet, mobile phones and social media can significantly influence how your child communicates with her peers and how she learns about the world.